ercas/wuscraper/README.md

 ### Obtaining an API key

-To obtain an API key, first open your browser's Network console (Ctrl+Shift+E in Firefox or Ctrl+Shift+I -> Network tab n Chrome), `mitmproxy`, or a similar network monitor and then navigate to the Underground [Wundermap](https://www.wunderground.com/wundermap).
+To obtain an API key, first open your browser's Network console (Ctrl+Shift+E in Firefox or Ctrl+Shift+I -> Network tab n Chrome), `mitmproxy`, or a similar network monitor and then navigate to the Weather Underground [Wundermap](https://www.wunderground.com/wundermap).
 Filtering for `api.weather.com` should yield requests hat pass `apiKey=` as a URL parameter.
 Write this API to `./api_key.txt`, or save it for use in the `--api-key` parameter of `scrape.py`.

 ### Generating Web Mercator tiles

 A list of Web Mercator tiles must be created for use in station discovery.
-The file `util/mercator_tiles.py` can generate this file for you if given a shapefile covering the area of interest (projected to WGS-84, in any format readable by OGR).
+The file `util/mercator_tiles.py` can generate this file for you if given a shapefile covering the area of interest (projected to WGS-84, [in any format readable by OGR](https://gdal.org/drivers/vector/index.html)).
 See `--help` for more information:

     usage: mercator_tiles.py [-h] [-i INPUT] [-o OUTPUT] [-z MAX_ZOOM]